 The timing of project awards is unpredictable and outside of our control.
 Project awards often involve complex and lengthy negotiations and competitive bidding processes.
 These processes can be impacted by a wide variety of factors, including a customer's decision to not proceed with the development of a project, governmental approvals, financing contingencies, commodity prices, environmental conditions, and overall market and economic conditions.
 We may not win contracts that we have bid upon for any number of reasons, including price, a customer's perception of our ability to perform, a competitor's relationships and/or perceived technology advantages held by others.
 Many of our competitors may be more inclined to take greater or unusual risks or accept terms and conditions in a contract that we might not deem acceptable.
-Because a significant portion of our revenue is generated from large projects, our results of operations can fluctuate quarterly and annually depending on whether, and when, large project awards occur, as well as the commencement and progress of work under large contracts already awarded.
+Despite a significant portion of our project revenue being generated from smaller, more risk averse contracts, our results of operations may fluctuate quarterly and annually depending on whether, and when, large project awards occur, as well as the commencement and progress of work under large contracts already awarded.
 As a result, we are subject to the risk of losing new awards to competitors or the risk that revenue may not be derived from awarded projects as quickly as anticipated.